monkey0506/native-generic-delegates/README.md

 ```

 (_NOTE: `INativeFunc` is a `static` class to mirror `INativeAction` when
-accessing this property, which is only accessible through this base interface.
+accessing this property, which is only accessible through the parameterless
-The two references are equivalent._)
+`INativeAction` interface or the static `INativeFunc` class.
+The two references
+are equivalent._)

 This does __not__ turn off custom marshaling of the underlying methods that
 your native generic delegates will represent.
 This only affects the marshaling